4ndronicus/displayDict/README.md

 # displayDict
 Prints the specified fields out of the list of dictionaries that is passed in.
-If no list of specified fields are passed in, it defaults to all fields.
+If a list of desired fields is not passed in, the class will just display all of the fields.

 ## Assumptions ##
-1. The list of dictionaries is in the format:
+* The list of dictionaries is in the format:
 ```
 [
   {